Elevating Inclusive, AI‑Ready Education: A Conversation on ITL Awards 2026

 Mandy: Finally, where should interested readers go to learn more or start the nomination process?

-Lucy: The best starting point is the official ITL Awards 2026 section on the SoftwareVerdict website, where you will find detailed information on the Higher Education and K‑12 chapters, criteria, and nomination forms.
-The Digital Strategy Institute announcement also provides a concise overview of the call for entries and reiterates the focus on transformative, inclusive tech leadership in education.
+Lucy: The best starting point is the official ITL Awards 2026 section on the SoftwareVerdict website.
+Here, you’ll find detailed information on the Higher Education and K-12 chapters, criteria, and nomination forms.

-We encourage institutions and leaders from all regions — including those who may be early in their digital journey but have made courageous, equity‑focused choices — to participate.
+We encourage institutions and leaders from all regions to participate.
 Every strong nomination helps us collectively raise the bar for what technology and leadership can achieve in education.

 ITL Awards 2026 Partner Companies